-A red Winnebago Mini pulled behind a white Chevrolet Silverado long bed (8ft.)
-4WD 2500HD.
+A red Winnebago Mini pulled behind a Silver Ford F250.
 The rig uses a standard 30A 110V if available, but we do have a quiet generator that runs the rig when needed.
 We are a quiet couple.
-Depending on the travel itinerary we have two mountain bikes and two kayaks to widen our adventures.
-Very experienced camper in our 50's.
+Depending on the travel itinerary we also have two mountain bikes and two kayaks to widen our adventures.
+Very seasoned campers in our 50's.
 We have many adventures by foot before buying our retirement camper.
 We now live on a farm in SE Georgia.

 We arrived late and were able to park ourselves based upon Directions given in advance.
 The host came out and made sure everything was fine.

 We had a wonderful stay at Beefield.
 Our hosts were very accommodating and welcoming.
 Easy in and out access with water and electric right there.
 We even noticed a bee swarm and got to see them collect the bees to move them to a new hive.
 Very interesting

 The hosts here are so friendly and open.
 I felt like I got to know them very quickly and would definitely recommend staying with them.
 They gave me a tour of their bee farm and I learned a ton about bees and the bee farming business!

 We were treated like old friends as we arrived and had a wonderful time with our gracious host.
 My wife really enjoyed speaking with both swapping stories about her dad who is also a bee keeper In Delaware.
 Hopefully they will visit us in the near future.